mickjc750/prnf/README.md

  [width]

  	The minimum number of characters to output.
+	If width is specified as * A dynamic width must be provided as an int argument preceding the argument to be formatted.
-	Dynamic width using %* is NOT supported.
-A non-standard method of centering text is provided (see below).
+	A non-standard method of centering text is also provided (see below).

  [.precision]